8+ Best Product Analyst Interview Questions & Answers

 2. Describe the process you would use to design an algorithm for testing user or customer interaction with our product.

 I would use the “top-down” approach.
 This allows certain interactions to be weighed and scored.
-I would then act on the outcomes generated by the test to drive changes in the product’s design.
+I would then act on the test outcomes to drive changes in the product’s design.

-3. Tell me about a project you’ve worked on to completion that you found particularly interesting.
+3. Tell me about a project you’ve worked on to completion that you found fascinating.

 The goal behind this question is to learn if the interviewee was given full responsibility for product launches and projects in a previous job.

 4. Do you have experience with both Access and Excel?